qlands/FormShare/README.md

 # Start the Apache server
 sudo service apache2 start

 # Start the FormShare containers.
-The fist time you start the container FormShare will construct the database and apply all updates.
+The first time you start the container FormShare will construct the database and apply all updates.
 This will take about 5 minutes.
 # Subsequent start will take about 2 minutes.
 You can check the status with "sudo docker stats".
 # FormShare will be ready for usage when the container reaches more than 500 kB of MEM USAGE
 # This is the only two commands you need to start FormShare after a server restart